 Be sure the cats stay covered except when needing access to the trap.

-Adhere one of the pair of Paw & Trap Tags directly to the blue tape on the bite plate of the trap the cat arrived in.
+Adhere the Trap Tag with “PU” printed on it directly to the blue tape on the bite plate of the trap the cat arrived in.
 If necessary, first remove any residual tag from a previous clinic.

-Write the pickup time on the Trap Tag in large numbers using a Sharpie pen.
+Write the pickup time on the Trap Tag in large numbers under “PU” using a permanent marker.
 This assures the cats will have surgery in the correct order.
 The discharge/pickup time is recorded on the Caregiver Registration Log.